ckormanyos/wide-integer/README.md

 ### Testing

 Testing is definitely a big issue.
-A growing test suite in continuous support improves conficence in the library, providing for tested, efficient functionality on the PC and workstation.
+A growing, supported test suite improves confidence in the library.
+It provides for tested, efficient functionality on the PC and workstation.
-The GitHub code is, as mentioned above, delivered with an affiliated MSVC project or a variety of other build/make options that use easy-to-understand subroutines called from `main()` to exercise the various examples and the full suite of test cases.
+The GitHub code is, as mentioned above, delivered with an affiliated MSVC project or a variety of other build/make options that use easy-to-understand subroutines called from `main()`.
+These exercise the various examples and the full suite of test cases.

 CI runs on push and pull request using GitHub Actions.